SHRISTI-125/Nobel-Prize-Dashboard/README.md

-# 📊 Nobel Prize Dashboard – Power BI Project
+# 📊 Nobel Prize Analysis Dashboard – Power BI Project

 # Overview
 This Power BI dashboard analyzes and visualizes historical data related to the Nobel Prize.
 The report covers patterns and trends based on affiliations,